jdcortez5/agentstr-sdk/README.md

 ## Overview

 Agentstr SDK is a powerful toolkit for building agentic applications on the Nostr protocol.
-It provides seamless integration with various AI agent frameworks and enables decentralized agent-to-agent communication using Nostr relays.
+It provides seamless integration with MCP (Model Context Protocol), A2A (Agent-to-Agent), and multiple popular agentic frameworks like Agno, DSPy, and Langgraph.
+Tools and agents are interoperable, discoverable, and decentralized.
+Transactions are enabled and settled in real time on the Lightning network.

 ## Features